houseabsolute/DateTime.pm/README.md

     no warnings 'redefine';
     local *DateTime::_core_time = sub { return 42 };

-DateTime is guaranteed to core this subroutine to get the current `time()` value.
+DateTime is guaranteed to call this subroutine to get the current `time()` value.
 You can also override the `_core_time()` sub in a subclass of DateTime and use that.